 (And the sudden smell of burning flesh.)

-The use of the word “gallant” here is clearly used in satire.
+The word “gallant” here is clearly used in satire.
 While the people who committed these lynching crimes often considered themselves “gallant” for taking the law into their own hands and “protecting” their women and children, these lines reveal what a ridiculous notion that is.
-Those guilty of such grotesque crimes as to hang innocent people are clearly not gallant, but cowardly.
+Those guilty of such grotesque crimes as to hang innocent people are clearly not gallant but cowardly.
 The speaker describes the “bulgin’ eyes and the twisted mouth” of the victims to paint a picture of how truly horrible a sight it was to see the bodies of the innocent hanging in the trees.

 Here is a fruit for the crows to pluck,

 One of the most horrendous truths about the history of lynching in America is that the bodies were often left to rot for days so that people could not help but look up and notice.
 They were meant as a warning.
 People who committed these crimes took the law into their own hands and often proceeded to hang someone even if that person had been cleared of charges or had only been accused of a crime against a white person.
 These lines refer to the fact that the bodies were left there long enough to rot so that everyone would see that and take them as a warning.

 The speaker ends Strange Fruit with the line, “here is a strange and bitter crop.”
 While the South was known for its cotton farms along with other crops, the speaker believes the memory of this bitter crop will rise above them all so that the South would be remembered for the murder of innocent people.
 The use of the word “bitter” in the last line of this poem connects with the previous descriptions of the bodies and leaves the reader to ponder the bitterness of these untimely and unjust deaths at the hands of those who believed they could take the law into their own hands.
 These words struck the American public, allowing the bitterness of the reality of these occurrences to sink in and sober the American people with the realization of the tragedies that have taken place on their land.